SoulsTogetherX/GodotPromise/GodotPromise/addons/GodotPromise/README.md

 func test() -> void:
 	p = Promise.new()
 	for n in 10:
-		p.then(_test_helper)
+		p = p.then(_test_helper)
 	await p.finished
 ```

 This will work and await for exactly `0.1 * 10` seconds, as the timers are being created and awaited on demand.

+Please also note that `p`, in the above code, only refers to the last `Promise` in the `Promise` chain above, instead of the first.
+This does not trigger `RefCounted` to clear the previous `Promises` as they are internally referenced in `p` for you.

-It's also easy to confuse Callables with Return values.
+It's also easy to confuse `Callable`s with `Return` values.

 In `Promise.new(print("Hello"))`, we are promising the return value of `print`, which is interpreted as `null`.

-Meanwhile, in `Promise.new(print.bind("Hello"))`, we are promising the Callable `print`, which will be callabled when the Promise needs it to be called.
+Meanwhile, in `Promise.new(print.bind("Hello"))`, we are promising the Callable `print`, which will be called only when the Promise needs it to be called.

 For more information, the documention includes a full list of functions and utlity.
 And, as stated, the MAIN purpose of this framework is to allow user customizability.
 No matter your requirement, it will be easy to code a custom Promise protocol to handle it when using this framework.